fstrauf/txApp/posts/budgeting-apps-nz-privacy-guide-2025.md

 - Plus: Unlimited customization
 - Plus: Transferable skills

 The math is clear.
-Even if you value your time at $50/hour, the Google Sheets approach pays for itself within the first year.
+Even if you value your time at $50/hour, the Google Sheets approach, especially with a [powerful pre-built template](/fuck-you-money-sheet), pays for itself within the first year.

 ## When Apps Actually Make Sense